 Students who do not have a previous bachelor's degree from an accredited university or college should apply to one of the on-campus programs: the Computer Science - Bachelor of Arts (BA) or the Computer Science - Bachelor of Science (BS).
 Only the latter degree program is accredited by the Computing Accreditation Commission of ABET.

-The post-baccalaureate degree in applied computer science consists of 45 credit hours of computer science courses.
+The second post-baccalaureate degree in computer science consists of 45 credit hours of computer science courses.
 Students can start any term—spring, summer or fall—and can study from anywhere in the world with an internet connection at any time of day.

 For more information, visit the department's CS Online website